220328-uta-sh-net-ext/training-code/4-DevOps/Reportings/Vanquish/Reports.md

 * <strong>Delayed refactoring:</strong> The project’s requirements are constantly changing and at some point it may become obvious that parts of the code are obsolete, have become cumbersome, and must be redesigned to meet new requirements.
 On the other hand, the project’s programmers are writing new code every day that works with the obsolete parts.
 Therefore, the longer refactoring is delayed, the more dependent code will have to be reworked in the future.
 * <strong>Lack of compliance monitoring:</strong> This happens when everyone working on the project writes code as they see fit (i.e. the same way they wrote the last project).
 * <strong>Incompetence:</strong> This is when the developer just doesn’t know how to write decent code.

-# <strong>Refactoring</strong>
-# Refactoring Checklist
-- The code should become cleaner.
-- New functionality should not be created
-- All existing tests must pass after refactoring

 # <strong>Code Smells</strong>